51Degrees/documentation/src/examples/customelement/onpremise.md

 @startsnippet{dotnet}
 First let's change the class to extend `OnPremiseAspectEngineBase` (which partially implements `IOnPremiseAspectEngine`).
-This has the type arguments of `IAgeData` - the interface extending @aspectdata which will be added to the @flowdata, and `IAspectPropertyMetaData` - instead of `IElementPropertyMetaData`.
+This has the type arguments of `IStarSignData` - the interface extending @aspectdata which will be added to the @flowdata, and `IAspectPropertyMetaData` - instead of `IElementPropertyMetaData`.

 The existing constructor needs to change to match the `OnPremiseAspectEngineBase` class.
 So it takes